 Clean Water Sonoma-Marin & Clean Water Sonoma-Marin Charitable Trust

 Working for fluoride-free water, and practical, nontoxic solutions to children’s oral health challenges

 Grassroots Democracy in Action

-MESSAGE FROM MEASURE T CAMPAIGN COORDINATOR JEANNIE RUDD: Many thanks to all of you who supported Measure T and who worked on it so selflessly.
+MESSAGE FROM MEASURE T CAMPAIGN COORDINATOR JEANNIE RUDD: Many thanks to all of you who supported Measure T and who worked for it so selflessly.
 Those efforts on behalf of our community are rippling beyond today’s horizon.

 According to the The Sonoma County Registrar of Voters, Healdsburg voters rejected Measure T by 57 to 43 percent, in the process, rejecting the opportunity to learn if the sodium fluoride in their water is actually safe for everyone who drinks it.

 Contrary to misrepresentations in the press, and by opposition leaders, Measure T was not for or against fluoridation to reduce tooth decay.
 Measure T was only about the safety of the specific fluoridation chemical used in Healdsburg.
-That safety is still our concern.
+That safety is still a concern.

 To learn more, please visit Safe Water Healdsburg online.